AkihiroFujimotoChocolate/web-crawler/README.md

 You can optionally fetch “rendered” HTML using Playwright, which helps with SPA/JS-heavy pages.
 This is an additive feature: the default `aiohttp`-based crawler continues to work as-is.
 Playwright is only needed when you explicitly use it.

-- No lxml is used; BeautifulSoup runs with the built-in `html.parser`.
 - Playwright and a browser runtime (e.g., Chromium) are optional dependencies.

 ### Install (only if you use Playwright)